-Theories of Tort Law
+Theories of the Common Law of Torts

 Tort is a branch of private law.
 The other main branches are contract, property, and restitution (sometimes known as unjust enrichment).